lwebber/promineo-js-week2/class/problems.md

 Return the number of people there will be when the spaceship is complete.

 # 2 Polygon Area Finder

-Make a calculator that takes in from the user a
-    shape (or number of sides)
+Make a calculator that takes in from the user a shape (or number of sides) side lengths and outputs the area
-    side lengths
-and outputs the area
 Circle, Square, Triangle, etc.

 ## DONE

+Given two nums, return their sum.
+Unless the two values are the same, then return double their sum.